 Since 2014, TM has been considered as a crucial role in shaping the destination image.
 Through tourism interpretation service, tour guides can provide tourists with necessary information about the history, art, and culture of the destination, helping tourists gain a better understanding of the destination15.
 Additionally, high-quality TM contributes to a better tourist experience and higher satisfaction with their tour.
 This leads to a tendency for tourists to have a more positive evaluation of the destination image and consider revisiting it in the future.
 On the other hand, poor-quality TM can create a negative impression on tourists and lower their evaluation of the tour guide's effectiveness and the destination image.

 Although not specific, previous studies have provided evidence that TM can directly influence the destination image.
 Kuo et al.13 (2016) also found that TM significantly affects tourist satisfaction and their evaluation of the destination image.
 A high-quality TM can create a better experience for tourists and help them gain a deeper understanding of their destination, thereby improving their evaluation of the destination image.
 Cheng et al.26, (2019) also demonstrated that high-quality TM influences tourist satisfaction and destination image.
 Other authors have highlighted the importance of tour guides' communication skills and academic knowledge, along with tourist satisfaction, as important factors influencing the destination image.
-However, some other studies have shown that poor-quality TM can have a negative impact on the destination image and tourist satisfaction.
+However, some other studies have shown that poor-quality TM can hurt the destination image and tourist satisfaction.
 This indicates that TM can directly influence the destination image.
 However, most previous studies have focused on Western contexts or developing tourism countries.
 However, research findings regarding the extent of this influence vary in different research contexts.
-Therefore, it is necessary to conduct research to examine this influence in different research contexts, avoiding generalizing research findings without relying on actual research results at specific destinations.
+Therefore, it is necessary to research to examine this influence in different research contexts, avoiding generalizing research findings without relying on actual research results at specific destinations.

 Based on previous research findings and the Stimulus-Organism-Response theory, this study assumes: